 1. Which of the following words would you use to describe our product?

-If you don’t want to give your clients any suggestions you can use on the open-ended variation of this customer survey question and ask ‘How would you describe our product?”.
+If you don’t want to give your clients any suggestions, you can use the open-ended variation of this customer survey question and ask "How would you describe our product?”.

 Hint: Check what are the most common positive words used to describe your product.
 If they are very frequent, it may indicate that this is what your customers are looking for in your product.
 You can use such words in your future marketing campaigns.